ponmar/filedb/README.md

 This chapter describes how to upgrade from an earlier version of FileDB.

-- Download the latest FileDB version from here
+- Download a new FileDB version
-- Follow the installation chapter for the new FileDB (including updating the configuration parameters)
+- Follow the installation chapter for the new FileDB version
-- Copy filedb.db from the old installation to the new installation
+- Copy your data (filedb.db) from the old FileDB directory to the new one

 Note that the database format should not be changed in future FileDB revisions, but the configuration file (config.py) may be changed.